-The best thing to do is to go surfing at Mission Beach near downtown San Diego when the waves are big, and the wind isn’t too strong.
-The waves will be more powerful if there’s a strong wind blowing in from the east or west.
-The bigger the waves are, the better chance you’ll have of catching some good ones!
+The best time go surfing at Mission Beach when the waves are big and the wind isn’t too strong — the reason being that waves will be more powerful if there’s a strong wind blowing in from the east or west.

 If you’re just getting started with surfing, don’t worry—it’s not as difficult as it looks.
-If you’re feeling brave, you can learn how to surf on your own by watching others’ videos (and even by buying books) or by researching local schools that teach surfing classes.
+If you’re feeling brave, you can learn how to surf while you’re here to make the trip even more worthwhile.

 See Related: Fun & Best Things to Do in Antioch, California

-Drives from San Diego to Joshua Tree National Park — three hours, to be precise.
+A few hours away from San Diego, you’ll find Joshua Tree National Park — three hours, to be precise.
 Driving to Joshua Tree is easily done via two main routes.
-In the first case, you’ll take Temecula all the way to Joshua Tree’s western entrance.
-The alternative option is to travel through Borrego Springs to the park’s south gate.
+In the first case, you’ll take Temecula all the way to Joshua Tree’s western entrance or travel through Borrego Springs to the park’s south gate.

 Within that drive, you’ll pass several areas that make for incredible rest stops.
 From Anza-Borrego Desert State Park, the Salton Sea, and the San Bernardino National Forest, as well as Escondido, Temecula, and Palm Springs, you can see so much of SoCal in one go at it.

 This place is a great way to see nature up close and personal, and you can even get up close with some of the animals yourself!
 You’ll be able to see monkeys, tigers, giant apes, giraffes, rhinos, and a wide range of exotic birds in their natural habitat.